 What to Bring ( Rwanda Travel Tips )

 Binoculars will greatly enhance game drives and forest walks, as will a good field guide to East African birds.
 Bring a camera and an adequate stock of film.
 Print film is available but transparency film is not.
 Toiletries and other essentials can be bought in the cities.

 Rwanda has an excellent cell phone network covering almost the entire country.
 International phone calls can be made easily.
 Appropriate SIM cards for the network are readily available everywhere, even in remote towns, and cell phones can be purchased or rented from major shops in Kigali.
-Most towns of any size will have several Internet cafes and computer centers.
+Most towns of any size will have several Internet cafes and computer centres.